Pippinu/NotebookLM_Sources/Cloud/1_0_Cloud_Computing_Questions.md

 ### Given a scenario describing a computing service, analyze whether it qualifies as a cloud service according to the five essential NIST characteristics.
 Justify your answer for each characteristic.
 *(This would require a specific scenario, similar to Task 1.2 in your assignment.
 The answer would involve evaluating the scenario against On-demand self-service, Broad network access, Resource pooling, Rapid elasticity, and Measured service, explaining how well the scenario meets each point, referencing NIST SP 500-322 options if applicable.)*

-### Briefly discuss the early vision of 'computing as a public utility' and mention one key historical figure associated with this idea.
-The early vision of 'computing as a public utility' foresaw a future where computing power and services could be accessed on demand, much like electricity or telephone services.
-Users would pay for what they consumed without needing to own or manage the complex underlying infrastructure.
-**John McCarthy**, a pioneer in artificial intelligence and inventor of LISP, is a key historical figure.
-In 1961, he stated, "computing may someday be organized as a public utility...
-The computer utility could become the basis of a new and important industry."
-Leonard Kleinrock also discussed "computer utilities" in 1969.

 ### What are the main layers involved in Service Orchestration within the NIST Cloud Computing Reference Architecture (SP 500-292)?
 The main layers are:
 * **Service Layer:** Defines interfaces for Cloud Consumers to access computing services (SaaS, PaaS, IaaS).
 * **Resource Abstraction and Control Layer:** Contains components (e.g., hypervisors, virtual machines, virtual storage) that abstract physical resources and control their allocation, access, and monitoring.
 This layer enables resource pooling, dynamic allocation, and measured service.
 * **Physical Resource Layer:** Includes all physical computing resources like hardware (CPUs, memory, networks, storage) and facilities (HVAC, power).

-### What were Amazon's early contributions to cloud computing that helped popularize the model?
-Amazon Web Services (AWS) played a pivotal role in popularizing cloud computing with the launch of:
-* **Simple Storage Service (S3) in 2006:** Offered scalable, on-demand data storage, allowing users to store and retrieve any amount of data from anywhere on the web.
-* **Elastic Compute Cloud (EC2) in 2006:** Allowed users to rent virtual servers (instances) by the hour, providing resizable compute capacity and making it easy to scale applications up or down.
-These services, with their pay-as-you-go pricing and self-service provisioning, demonstrated the practical viability and benefits of the cloud computing model on a large scale.